lucasseiler/pytorch-rnn-lm/README.md

 The data was obtainted from https://github.com/emorynlp/character-mining/tree/master/json and saved in data/raw.

 ## Preprocessing
 As the transcripts were in json, the data had to be converted to .txt using scripts/read_json.py (for each series corpus separatley) and concatenated to one file (data/raw/friends.txt).
-This file was then preprocessed using scripts/prepare_friends_data.sh (an adapted version of download_data.sh).
+This file was then preprocessed using ```./scripts/prepare_friends_data.sh``` (an adapted version of scripts/download_data.sh).
 As the segments in our corpus are quite short, we chose to indrease the number of training segments to 7000.

 The ready-to-train data is stored under data/friends_clean.

 ## Training

-We chose dropout for our parameter experiment and trained 8 models using /scripts/train.
+We chose dropout for our parameter experiment and trained 8 models using ```./scripts/train.sh```

  | Dropout | test loss | test ppl |
  | :---: | :---: | :---: |